ENTP vs INTP – Key Differences between these Two Personalities

 What is the difference between an introverted ENTP and an extraverted INTP?

-An INTP sees the world in an opposite way, with a focus on details and the smaller picture.
-They are more connected to real world parameters than are ENTPs.
-So even if an ENTP is more introverted and an INTP is more extraverted, they will always be fundamentally different.
+An INTP oppositely sees the world, focusing on details and the smaller picture.
+They are more connected to accurate world parameters than are ENTPs.
+So even if an ENTP is more introverted and an INTP is more extroverted, they will always be fundamentally different.

 Can a shy ENTP be an INTP?

 A shy ENTP will still be an ENTP.
-Shyness, or being introverted, is not the key feature of what makes someone an INTP.
-No matter how social they are, an ENTP will still perceive the world in a big picture, abstract sort of way and an INTP will still focus on real world, detail-oriented solutions.
+Shyness, or being introverted, is not the critical feature of what makes someone an INTP.
+No matter how social they are, an ENTP will still perceive the world in a big-picture, abstract way, and an INTP will still focus on real-world, detail-oriented solutions.

 You cannot be two personality types at the same time.
-That doesn’t mean you can’t share many of the characteristics of another personality, however.
-Your personality can evolve and change over time as a result of your life experiences, relationships or just by working on improving yourself.
+However, that doesn’t mean you can’t share many of the characteristics of another personality.
+Your character can evolve and change over time due to your life experiences, relationships, or just by working on improving yourself.

 Can an INTP become an ENTP?

-According to the creators of the Myers Briggs Type Indicator, your personality types do not change.
-That doesn’t mean aspects of your personality won’t evolve over time.
-An INTP you can work on developing their auxiliary, tertiary and inferior functions, which could be extremely helpful for their lives but they will still be an INTP.
+According to the Myers Briggs Type Indicator creators, your personality types do not change.
+That doesn’t mean aspects of your personality won’t evolve.
+An INTP can work on developing their auxiliary, tertiary, and inferior functions, which could be extremely helpful for their lives, but they will still be an INTP.

 If someone previously considered an INTP suddenly tests as an ENTP, it means they were more than likely an ENTP all along.
-It is important to remember than the MBTI does not seek to define an individual but, rather, it seeks to describe them.
+It is important to remember that the MBTI does not seek to define an individual but instead seeks to describe them.